kafka0nkoffee/FaceDetection-frontend/README.md

 # FaceDetection

-This project is inspired by a research project during my undergrad involving face matching & sentiment extraction in real-time.
-Since the source code for the original project is proprietary, this is an attempt to build a modern React app that does the same.
+This is my attempt at learning the React.js framework: a face detection app with user registration/login.
 Currently the app is available at: https://face-detection-frontend.herokuapp.com/ App might be slow to load/respond because of free tier Heroku hosting.